maddieisntfunny/discord-groupme-sync/README.md

 ## image/video attachments

-image and video attachments are very much hardcoded in this. these issues (let's be honests, the "issue" is laziness) can be fixed with proper loops and filtering in the groupme-to-discord direction and proper loops, filtering, and object building in the discord-to-groupme direction.
+image and video attachments are very much hardcoded in this. these issues (read: laziness) can be fixed with proper loops and filtering in the groupme-to-discord direction and proper loops, filtering, and object building in the discord-to-groupme direction.

 for the groupme-to-discord direction: there is an `attachments` array for every message object, each attachment has a `type`. currently the code just checks for the first object's `type` and in the case that it's an image, it appends its `url` to the message body. this can lead to lots of issues obviously, some of which though stem from the fact that in groupme messages, many things are considered attachments, including user mentions, stickers, or an object indicating that the message is a reply to another message. in these cases, any attached image is most likely not the first element. obvious solution here is to loop through `attachments` and filter for images & videos, tack on their `url`s to a string, then add that string to the message body.